Lecrapouille/SimForth/README.md

 * Why not using Lua or Python or Julia?
 Because Forth has no syntax (thanks to the Reverse Polish notation) and therefore, a Forth script is enough minimalist to be embedded in cells of spreadsheets in the same way of Excels' Basic.
-Minimalist does not mean no functionalities!
-Forth is coming from embedded systems in 70's and used in astronomy, it has a very tiny footprint memory: up to 64 KiB for classic Forth and this size includes the virtual machine, holding byte codes, and the interpreter.
-This reduced size is possible mainly because the interpreter does not have to manage complex syntax.
+Minimalist does not mean weak functionalities!
+Forth is coming from embedded systems in 70's and has been used in astronomy, it has a very tiny footprint memory: up to 64 KiB for classic Forth.
+This size includes the interpreter and the virtual machine holding the byte code.
+This reduced size is possible mainly because the interpreter does not have to manage complex language syntax.
 In addition, this language can self-evolving its syntax, living in a multi-tasking virtual machine that can easily be dumped in a file and shared.
 Lua or Python or Julia are a size more complex while offering a more friendly syntax and powerful libraries.